Velocima/Millicent/README.md

 ### Design notes

-This has served as a learning project for HTML/CSS/JavaScript practice.
+This has served as a learning project for HTML/CSS/JavaScript.

 Any suggestions, improvements or bug fixes are welcomed!